sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 ### Code changes for ECH support when using DoH

-All code changes are in a new ``ECH-experimental`` branch of the fork ([here](https://github.com/sftcd/curl/tree/ECH-experimental)) and are ``#ifdef`` protected via ``USE_ECH`` or ``USE_HTTPSRR``:
+All code changes are in a new ``ECH-experimental`` branch of our fork ([here](https://github.com/sftcd/curl/tree/ECH-experimental)) and are ``#ifdef`` protected via ``USE_ECH`` or ``USE_HTTPSRR``: